serauff/pds2425_project_docs/docs/source/data_generation.rst

 While this inevitably means that we have to go through each row by hand to decide in which context an answer is to be deemed an answer, we can at least use a function to only use one to two lines of code per row.

-To prepare a dataset for annotating with the :py:func:`annotate_ds` function, we create two new columns, 'an_answers' for the annotated answer strings and 'special_handling' with integer lists in order to select specific occurences of a string.
+To prepare a dataset for annotating with the :py:func:`data_gen.annotate_ds` function, we create two new columns, 'an_answers' for the annotated answer strings and 'special_handling' with integer lists in order to select specific occurences of a string.

 >>> annotate_df['an_answers'] = ''
 >>> annotate_df['special_handling'] = ''